 Summing it Up!

 Keeping up with evolving tech is important and xAPI is definitely something every organization should look forward to and embrace without a doubt.
 But before jumping onto the xAPI bandwagon, keep in mind that it is still a young and evolving trend.
 There is much more to having an effective blended learning design than simply integrating a learning activity tracking system.
-Get better insights about blended learning by registering for our webinar.
+Get better insights about blended learning by downloading our eBook.